Catherine Cook Diversity Statement

 Diversity sustains and promotes the health of an organization.
 Catherine Cook School will enhance the diversity of the school by intentionally cultivating an empathic and open climate to foster relationships of integrity between the children and families in our school community.
 The organizational benefits of a diverse community of families, faculty, and staff include increased adaptability, critical thinking, and more effective and innovative problem solving.
 A diverse school reflects and enriches the community in which it exists.

 Our 2013 Strategic Plan states that we will: “Create and implement an authentic diversity initiative with clear/understandable goals, including support and education components to ensure successful implementation.”
-This means that we commit to do the following things:
+This means that we commit to the following strategic goals:

 1. Seek, support, and retain families, faculty, staff, and board members from groups that have traditionally been underrepresented in elite institutions or in positions of power due to their race, ethnicity/language, age, religion, physical ability, gender, gender identity, sexual identity, or socioeconomic class.
 Tuition assistance will be used strategically to maintain and enhance diversity in the school.